-In the Canada or the United States, one of the most popular and most attended events to watch are the Presidential and/or Federal Elections.
-Whether or not we agree with the candidates that are running for one of the most powerful positions on the planet, it is often quite exciting to see how the Electoral process actually unfolds, and see those numbers appearing on our television screens as the political maps from all of the major news stations display which candidate has won which state.
+In Canada or the United States, one of the most popular and most attended events to watch are the Presidential and/or Federal Elections.
+Whether or not we agree with the candidates that are running for one of the most powerful positions on the planet, it is often quite exciting to see how the Electoral process actually unfolds, and see those numbers appearing on our television screens as the political maps from all of the major news stations display which candidate has won in which state.

 Probably the most climatic event is when those 270 Electoral Votes (or more) are actually gaining by either candidate, where in the end one side will declare victory and the other side will concede defeat.
 In this regard, probably one of the largest margins of victory occurred in the 1984 elections, in which Ronald Reagan defeated Walter Mondale 525-13.
 But probably the one Presidential election that nobody will ever forget about was the race between Al Gore and George Bush.